nevzatsevinc/harvard_cs50p_problem_sets_and_final_project/final_project/README.md

 # BANKING SYSTEM APPLICATION

-#### Description: This project provides a simple Bank Account Management System where users can create and manage their bank accounts.
+This project provides a simple Bank Account Management System where users can create and manage their bank accounts.
 It uses a `tkinter` based GUI for interaction and pickle for data persistence.

 ## Features: